ARTICLE 1 — Name and purpose

 E. The members shall then vote on whether the membership is to be terminated.

-5. The corporation reserves the right to limit membership based on the capacity of the space.
+5. The organization reserves the right to limit membership based on the capacity of the space.

-6. Upon resignation or termination, members will be removed from the access list for the door.
-They may remain on the discussion list if they so choose.
+6. Upon resignation or termination, members will be removed from the access list for the door and members-only mailing list.

 SECTION 5 — Suspension of Membership